keyboardDrummer/keyboardDrummer.github.io/_posts/2021-3-21-privatizedEducation.md

 Education providers may offer more or less money to buy a contract, and in the case of a student with a learning disability may even ask for money to 'buy' the contract.

 Expensive education providers are those that bid a relatively small amount for an educational contract.
 The government may ask parents or student to compensate for choosing an expensive education provider.
-However, we suggest considering providing parents and student with a fixed educational budget that they can use to spend on more expensive educational providers, so that poor parents also have a choice in what provider to pick.
+We suggest considering providing parents and student with a fixed educational budget that they can use to spend on more expensive educational providers, so that poor parents also have a choice in what provider to pick.

 ## How do we handle an education provider that's not meeting expectations?
 What if an education provider is 'under-educating' the child, not educating them well enough to get the most out of the contract?